 The engine is still in the car, so we're still working on boring stuff.
 Although we did manage to get a few things done.
 Although not much.
 Progress is progress, though, so long as you don't measure it against anything.

-And naturally—because this is exactly what happens whenever you change something—the new cable routing made our cool new pivot bracket obsolete.
-The bracket set the pivot pin at a twenty degree angle, which accommodated the cable coming up from the bottom of the differential, but also put a nasty kink in the nearside cable.
-We were prepared to live with a kink on one side of the bracket, but now that the cable runs straight across the back of the differential, perfectly horizontal, we have kinks on both sides.
+And naturally--because this is exactly what happens whenever you change something--the new cable routing made our cool new pivot bracket completely obsolete.
+The bracket angled the pivot pin twenty degrees from vertical, which accommodated the cable when it came up from under the differential, but also put a nasty 20-degree kink in the nearside cable.
+We were prepared to live with a kink on one side of the bracket, but now that the cable runs straight across the back of the differential, we ended up with 20-degree kinks on both sides of the bracket.

-So we made a new bracket with the pivot pin exactly vertical, or close enough, and it looks even cooler than the last one because the pivot pin is perfectly vertical.
+So we made a new bracket with the pivot pin exactly vertical, or close enough, and it looks way better than the old one.
 The nasty nearside cable kink (wow, double alliteration points) is gone, and we also managed to get a little more adjustment out of the cable at the handbrake end.
 So it's all good.
-Except we need to make one more tiny little bracket, something that will keep the cable housing away from the Panhard rod.
-But that's it, and we're not making any more changes to the handbrake.
+Except we need to make one more tiny little bracket, something that will nudge the cable housing slightly farther away from the Panhard rod.
+But that's it, and we're not going to be making any more changes to the handbrake.
 Ever.
 Although we may adjust it occasionally.

 Our steering is also complete.
 The last step involved lengthening the tie rods, a job we were a little nervous about because we want the steering to work most of the time.
 A tie rod failure isn't as bad as it sounds, but it's not fun.
 The steering gets a little wonky.
 The free wheel tends to follow the direction of the car, which helps a little, but responsiveness takes a hit.
 It's not an optimal configuration, and you're probably going to want to pull over and wait for a tow.
 Unless you're like me and will drive a car until its wheels fall off, so long as it continues to move under its own power in a forward direction.
 Or any direction.

 We have seen Locosts that used grade 2 coupling nuts to extend the tie rods, and to our knowledge none of these setups has failed.
 However, in each case the full 2-1/4" length of the coupling nut was used, about 40 threads.
 We don't have 2-1/4".
-We have 1-1/4".
-So we wanted something stronger than grade 2.
-What we found, after a long and extensive search, was forged steel lug nuts.
+We have about an inch less than that.
+So we wanted something stronger than grade 2, and what we found, after a long and extensive search, was forged steel lug nuts.
 They're not graded like real hardware so we don't know what their ultimate yield strength is, but we like the sound of the word forged.

 We then cut a pair of 2-1/2" long pieces from a grade 5 threaded rod to use for our extensions.
 We threaded them into our forged steel lug nuts, with grade 8 jam nuts on either side, blue Loctite everywhere, and everything torqued to 80 ft-lbs.
-Or as close as you can get to 80 ft-lbs. with a box-end wrench and a heavy steel pipe.
-After setting the steering wheel straight and toe-in to zero, we had less than 1/4" of free threads left on our tie rods for adjustments, should any be needed down the road, so we cut it close, but we're pretty happy with the results.
+Or as close to 80 ft-lbs. as you can get with a box-end wrench and a heavy steel pipe.
+After setting the steering wheel straight and toe-in to zero, we ended up with less than 1/4" of free threads on our tie rods for adjustments, should any be needed down the road, so we cut it close but we're pretty happy with the results.

 Our tunnel sheeting is progressing nicely, which means we haven't made a mess of it yet.
 We'll do that later on when we try to weld it to the frame.
-It's not that we lack confidence.
-Okay it is, but try welding thin sheet metal sometime.
-There's a reason they invented rivets. we've been dreading this part of the build almost since the beginning.
+It's not that we lack confidence, or rather it is, but you try welding thin sheet metal sometime.
+There's a reason they invented rivets.
+We've been dreading this part of the build almost since the beginning.
 Unfortunately in all that time we never figured out a way to avoid it, so here we are.

 The worst part of sheeting is probably the two rear panels, because that's all we've done so far and we don't have anything to compare it with.
 Still, they probably are the worst, because the top of the tunnel angles out to accommodate the giant MGB differential, and the bottom of the tunnel doesn't.
 It could have, but it doesn't, and as you know we never assign blame when things don't quite work out the way we planned.
 In any case this isn't a major problem, except for the seat belt brackets.